MagentaSpruce/reactContactLisr/README.md

 }
 ```

 Next the Cards were added to the App function which is then exported to the index.js file.
 You can add as many cards as you want, two are shown here.
+If the contact list data is organized, it may be possible to retrieve the data as shown in the first Card.
 ```React
 function App() {
   return (